everettsp/swmm.m/README.md

 # swmm.matlab
- A library for interfacting between EPA-SWMM and MATLAB
+ A library for interfacting between EPA-SWMM and MATLAB before I knew about PySWMM.